kinagiyuki/sensor_data_import/README.md

 3. **Configure database connection**:
    Edit `config.yaml` with your database credentials.
+   Remember to use `host.docker.internal` instead of `localhost` if you are inside the docker container

 4. **Run database migrations**:
    ```bash
    go run main.go migrate
    ```

+> If you are using docker to run the program, please remember to remove the container after things done
+> ```bash
+> docker rm -f golang
+> ```

 ## Usage